 RouteFor the southern route, follow the power line road for about 2 miles at which point there is a turn heading right up towards the ridge towards Rocky Peak, which is visible the entire route.
 The road zig zags up the ridge.
 Views to Horse Benchmark are sometimes blocked by Rocky Peak.

 Either you can go around Rocky Peak, or cut through the lower parts of it and head over to Horse Benchmark, or you can simply do both peaks, which adds only about ½ mile total because they share a saddle.
 Horse BM adds about 600’ of gain from the saddle.

 If hiking both, the total round trip hiking distance is a little under 10 miles give or take, with an elevation gain of nearly 3,000’.
 Hiking just Horse Benchmark makes it about 9 1/2 miles round trip with an elevation gain of approximately 2,700’.
 This of course depends on the actual route taken, but this is a ballpark estimate.

 For the north route, start at the aforementioned parking area.
-Head right up the slope for about a mile where the road meets a T-junction.
-Head left and continue for 1/3 mile to another T-junction.
-Head left again, and there is a road going up towards Rocky Peak, reaching the summit in 2/3rds of a mile.
-From here you can add Horse Benchmark with only 2 1/2 miles round trip, or 6 3/4 miles total for both summits.
+Head up to the ridge and there is a road below.
+There is a road going up towards Rocky Peak, reaching the summit in 2/3rds of a mile.
+From here you can add Horse Benchmark which is less than a mile away, and do both summits in about 6 miles total.
 Or you can stay on the main road, and not hike Rocky Peak.
-Take the road for a mile from the T-Junction and then take a road on the right.
-Horse Benchmark is a mile away.
-This way is actually longer, 3 1/2 miles round trip, but is more straightforward.
+Take the road for a mile and head towards Horse Benchmark, which is a mile away.
+This way is about the same distance; 6 miles round trip, but is more straightforward.
 The elevation gain is half what it is from the Six Mile Canyon route.